 NYU Tandon Expands Pioneering Cybersecurity Program to High School Girls in Brooklyn’s Sunset Park

-BROOKLYN, New York, August 8, 2018 – Civic leaders, faculty, and community members gathered this morning to celebrate the expansion of NYU Tandon School of Engineering’s pioneering computer science and cybersecurity summer program for high school girls into Industry City in Sunset Park, Brooklyn.
+BROOKLYN, New York, August 8, 2018 – Civic leaders, faculty, and community members gathered this morning to celebrate the expansion of NYU Tandon School of Engineering’s pioneering computer science and cybersecurity summer program for high school students into Industry City in Sunset Park, Brooklyn.

 Oath Foundation, which focuses on building opportunities for women, girls, and underserved youth to become future leaders, is supporting Tandon’s STEM education efforts in Sunset Park.